 The Baltimore region is designated as "marginal" nonattainment for the 2015 8-hour ozone standard.
 The standard is 0.070 parts per million (ppm).
 This designation became effective August 3, 2018.
-The region has one year to perform a conformity determination for this NAAQS.
+The region had one year to perform a conformity determination for this NAAQS.
+This requirement was met on time in 2018.

-Earlier, in 2012, the region was designated as "moderate" nonattainment for the 2008 8-hour ozone NAAQS.
+Earlier, in 2012, the region was designated as "moderate" nonattainment for the 2008 8-hour ozone National Ambient Air Quality Standard (NAAQS).
 At the time, under this rule the Baltimore region was designated the only "moderate" ozone nonattainment area for the 2008 8-hour ozone standard in the East.
 The Baltimore region's attainment date for the 2008 Ozone NAAQS was July 20, 2018.
-The EPA has proposed that the Baltimore region has met the NAAQS by the attainment date, but this has not been finalized.
+On August 23, 2019, the U. S. Environmental Protection Agency (EPA) determined that the Baltimore region had met the NAAQS by the attainment date.

-The Baltimore region is a "serious" nonattainment area for the 1997 ozone standard.
+The Baltimore region is a "serious" nonattainment area for the 1997 ozone standard.1

 Mobile source emissions are amongst the most significant local contributors to the Baltimore area's ozone problem.
 The most current approved/adequate ozone motor vehicle emissions budgets are used in the transportation conformity process.
-This conformity determination demonstrates conformity to the 1997 ozone NAAQS, the 2008 ozone NAAQS, and the 2015 ozone NAAQS using the 2012 8-hour ozone Reasonable Further Progress (RFP) SIP budget.
-The 8-hour ozone RFP SIP was prepared by the Maryland Department of the Environment (MDE) and contains motor vehicle emissions budgets for volatile organic compounds (VOC) and nitrogen oxides (NOX).
-The RFP budgets were determined by U.S. EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.
+This conformity determination demonstrates conformity to the 1997 ozone NAAQS, the 2008 ozone NAAQS, and the 2015 ozone NAAQS using the 2012 8-hour ozone Reasonable Further Progress (RFP) State Implementation Plan (SIP) budget.
+The 8-hour ozone RFP SIP was prepared by the Maryland Department of the Environment (MDE) and contains motor vehicle emissions budgets for volatile organic compounds (VOC) and nitrogen oxides (NO_X).
+The RFP budgets were determined by EPA as adequate for use in conformity determinations, as published in the Federal Register on February 22, 2016.

-The design value for the Baltimore region is 75 ppb as of the end of the 2018 ozone season, indicating that it is currently meeting the 2008 NAAQS.
+The design value for the Baltimore region is 75 ppb as of the end of the 2019 ozone season, indicating that it is currently meeting the 2008 NAAQS.

-&lt;sup>1 In 2015, the US EPA issued a final rule revoking the 1997 ozone NAAQS.
+1 In 2015, the U.S. EPA issued a final rule revoking the 1997 ozone NAAQS.
 (80 FR 12264) However, a February 2018 court ruling reinstated the 1997 ozone NAAQS conformity requirement.

-MAXIMIZE 2045 - THE BALTIMORE REGION'S LONG RANGE TRANSPORTATION PLAN
+MAXIMIZE 2045 - THE BALTIMORE REGION'S LONG-RANGE TRANSPORTATION PLAN

-Maximize 2045 is the financially constrained long range transportation plan for the Baltimore region, and is scheduled for approval by the BRTB, the region's federally-designated MPO, on July 23, 2019.
+Maximize 2045 (Plan) is the financially constrained long-range transportation plan for the Baltimore region, and was approved by the Baltimore Regional Transportation Board (BRTB), the region's federally-designated metropolitan planning organization (MPO), on July 23, 2019.

-The new short range transportation improvement program (TIP) for FY 2020-2023, is also planned for approval concurrent with the Plan and the conformity determination.
-This conformity determination shows conformity of the 2020-2023 TIP and Maximize 2045 long range transportation plan.
+The new short-range transportation improvement program (TIP) for FY 2021-2024, is planned for approval concurrent with the conformity determination.
+This conformity determination shows conformity of the 2021-2024 TIP and Maximize 2045 long-range transportation plan.